-Metacognition should thus plays a central role when learning switches from initial broad search to rule acquisition in localized sparse neural ensembles.
-Furthermore, learning may reach the highest level of abstraction by piercing the veil of consciousness.
-Conscious representation of rules can be interpreted as a maximally abstract summary, a tensor with very low dimensionality that nevertheless carries fundamental information [39].
-These sort of meta-representation vectors are extremely useful because they can be easily applied to new, similar but previously unexperienced, problems.
+track to which states are relevant or irrelevant in reinforcement learning, by virtue of metacognition self-monitoring properties [33].
+Finally, consciousness itself may lead learning to the highest level of abstraction.
+Conscious representation of the relevant states or decision policies can be interpreted as a maximally abstract summary, a tensor with very low dimensionality that nevertheless carries all the fundamental information [39°].
+These meta-representation vectors are extremely useful for generalization because they can be easily applied to new, previously unexperienced, problems.